 The professional-sounding skincare claims on product labels often mislead us, however many of these terms are marketing tactics that companies and manufacturers use to make their product stand out from their competitors.

-With a lack of regulations surrounding the labelling of skincare products, companies have plenty of loopholes to exploit when they label their products.
+With a lack of regulations surrounding the labeling of skincare products, companies have plenty of loopholes to exploit when they label their products.

 Skincare claims misunderstood